-- 1) Apply various scholarly approaches for understanding the New Testament as you explore its contents, themes, history, social setting, etc. - 2) Read the New Testament critically for its own merit & for Christian implications, & compare the many ways Christians (especially Catholics) have interpreted its stories - 3) Develop your interpretive voice & investigate the New Testament's modern implications
+- 1) Apply various scholarly approaches for understanding the Hebrew Bible as you explore its contents, themes, history, social setting, etc. - 2) Read the Hebrew Bible critically for its own merit & for Christian meanings, & compare the many ways Jews & Christians (especially Catholics) have interpreted its stories - 3) Develop your interpretive voice & investigate the Hebrew Bible's modern implications

-APPROACH AND ASSESSMENT: This course will address these objectives through a series of five units, each focused on about 5-10 chapters.
-The topics for each unit will be:
+APPROACH AND ASSESSMENT: This course will address these objectives through a series of five two-week units, each focused on about 5-10 chapters.
+The pattern for each unit will be:

-1) Introducing the passage and its context in the Bible, reading and outlining its major points and concerns, determining important questions for the following sessions.
+First Tuesday: Introducing the passage and its context in the Bible, reading and outlining its major points and concerns, determining important questions for the following sessions.

-2) Considering the ways the passage has been interpreted in theology, literature, and various forms of art.
+First Thursday: Considering the ways the passage has been interpreted in theology, literature, and various forms of art.
 You will be asked to examples to discuss in class and post them online.

-3) Examining other themes and broader issues related to the passage, in terms of the rest of the Bible (Old and New Testaments), religious traditions, and modern society.
+Second Tuesday: Examining other themes and broader issues related to the passage, in terms of the rest of the Bible (Old and New Testaments), religious traditions, and modern society.

-4) Concluding discussion of the passage and considering its interpretations, returning to the questions generated at the start of the unit.
+Second Thursday: Concluding discussion of the passage and considering its interpretations, returning to the questions generated at the start of the unit.
+Unit papers will offer a chance to check progress towards course goals. (see below)

-This may be a new approach for you, but I hope it allows you to learn about the New Testament by focusing on reading & interpreting texts, instead of being overwhelmed with facts.
+This may be a new approach for you, but I hope it allows you to learn about the Old Testament by focusing on reading & interpreting texts, instead of being overwhelmed with facts.